 I permit (student's name) to attend the field trip to

-The Field Trip will begin on://20 at: am/pm
+The Field Trip will begin on://2 0 at: am/pm

-The Field Trip will conclude://20 at: am/pm
+The Field Trip will conclude:// 20 at: am/pm

 The Field Trip will travel by: (type of transportation)

 Trip Address ; phone ()

 The Trip will be supervised by:

 The Purpose of the Field Trip is:

-While on the trip, the student will still be considered in guardians and returned by the student in order for the student to attend the trip.
-School and must abide by the School's policies and code of conduct.
-A Teacing member of any medication requirements and provide necessary
+While on the trip, the student will still be consid- ents or guardians and returned by the student in order for the student to attend the trip. ered in School and must abide by the School's policies and code of conduct.
+A Teac upervising member of any medication requirements and provide necessary

-I have read the above and grant my child to attend this s field trip.
+I have read the above and grant my child to atte end this field trip.

 Parent/Guardian Name:

 Parent/Guardian Signature Date:

 Telephone: